Two kids died in roof collapse incident in Rajanpur

 According to private news channel, eight-year old Diya and six-year-old Tanvir were killed when roof of their house collapsed while their father Munir and two brothers Shani and Taimur were wounded.

-Rescue teams reached the scene and pulled out the injured and dead bodies from the debris and shifted them to District Hospital Rajanpur.
+Rescue teams reached the scene and pulled out the injured and dead bodies from the debris and shifted them to District Hospital Rajanpur .—APP